tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 - l <= r, ie l has the same or less entropy than r.
 > See the Entropy section for the details of how expressions are ordered.

-Ordering is admissible/redundant.
-That is, expressions don't need to be ordered to fully normalize them,
-but it's much easier for a human to grok expressions when terms are ordered,
-and ordering makes the definition of the inference rules much less tedious.

 This documentation, and the inference rules defined here, assume that expressions are ordered.

 - Compressed